 - 2 Minute Read

 This series of blogs looks at the importance of personal reflection to teachers and how to implement it in practice.
-Teacher Self-reflection and noticing are a key set of skills that will empower education professionals to drive their own development while helping schools continually improve teaching and learning.
+Teacher Self-reflection and noticing are key sets of skills that will empower education professionals to drive their own development while helping schools continually improve teaching and learning.
 It’s the ‘future of CPD’.